Neural networks for quantum state tomography with constrained measurements: Results on QST with limited measurement resources

 \subsection{Parameter settings}

-For each case, a large number of samples are generated by randomly sampling the parameters.
-98800 samples are used for training the parameters of DNN-QST.
-Then the DNN-QST model is tested on other 1000 samples.
+For each case, a large number of samples are generated by randomly sampling the parameters and split for different purposes.
+98,800 samples are used for training the parameters of DNN-QST.
+1000 samples are used for testing the model.
+Hence, training data and testing data are generated from the same distributions in our work.
 In addition, those 1000 samples are also tested on LRE and MLE.
+The measured frequencies are obtained by simulating the measurement process with a finite number of copies.
+In this work, we introduce $S$ to represent the average number of copies for each measurement, with the total number of copies being $SK$, where $K$ represents the number of measurements.
+For the case of few copies, we set $S$ to be different values, such as $\{10,20,20,40,60,80,100\}$ to investigate the performance under varying numbers of copies.
+For the cases of incomplete and noisy measurements, $S$ is fixed as 100,000 to reduce the impact of limited measurement copies.

-Detailed information about quantum measurement settings for cube and MUB are provided in Appendix \ref{app:measurement}.
-For simulations, the Pytorch framework is utilized to construct the deep neural networks to run the model.
+For simulations, the Pytorch framework is utilized to construct the NNs to run the model.
 In particular, three hidden layers are utilized, with each hidden layer using the same neurons.
-The number of neurons for the hidden layers is set as 128 for 2-qubit pure states, and is set as 256 for 2-qubit mixed states and 3-qubit states.
-All neurons are activated by the leaky relu function except the one before the $\alpha$-vector.
-For MLE, the iteration process is terminated once the gap of infidelity between two successive runs falls below $10^{-8}$.
-For LRE, a fast version of projection is performed to project a Hermitian operator with negative eigenvalues to a physical density operator~\cite{smolin2012efficient}.
-To demonstrate the efficiency of the DNN-QST method, the infidelity of two states is defined as $\bar{F}=1-F(\rho,\sigma)$, with the fidelity between the reconstructed state and the real state defined as $F(\rho,\sigma)=|\textup{Tr}(\sqrt{\sqrt{\rho}\sigma\sqrt{\rho}})|$.
+The number of neurons for the hidden layers is set as 128 for 2-qubit pure states and is set as 256 for 2-qubit mixed states and 3-qubit states.
+All neurons are activated by the leaky Relu function except the one before the $\alpha$-vector.